-Construction of 2-level Index
+Construction of two-level Index

 The index proposed in this paper contains two levels to efficiently process both community-level queries and edge- level queries.
-The top level is a super-graph, called community graph, whose vertices representing unique k-truss communities and edges representing containment relations between k-truss communities.
-The bottom level is a maximum spanning forest of a triangle derived graph that preserves the edge level trussness and triangle connectivity inside k-truss communities.
+The top level is a super-graph, called community graph, whose vertices represent unique k-truss communities and edges represent the containment relations between k-truss communities.
+The bottom level is a maximum spanning forest of a triangle-derived graph that preserves the edge level trussness and triangle connectivity inside the k-truss communities.
 The index is constructed in a bottom-up manner.
-In the following, we first formally define the triangle derived graph and introduce the algorithm for constructing it from the original graph (Section III-A1).
-Then we introduce the com- munity graph and show how to use simple graph traversals on the bottom level index to create the community graph (Section III-A2).
+In the following, we first formally define the triangle-derived graph and introduce the algorithm to construct the same from the original graph (Section III-A1).
+Then, we introduce the community graph and show how to use simple graph traversals on the bottom-level index to create the community graph (Section III-A2).

-MST of Triangle Derived Graph:
+MST of Triangle-Derived Graph:

 Fig. 3.
 An example of the triangle derived graph and its maximum spanning tree of the example graph.
 We show the id of each vertex in the underlying graph on the left.
 We use a pair of ids of vertices in the underlying graph as the id of a vertex of the triangle derived graph on the right.

-ttm, one way is generating the triangle derived graph ttt first and then finding a maximum spanning tree of it.
-However, this approach is impractical because we need to sort edges in ttt, which can be an order of magnitude larger than the origianl graph tto.
-We use two methods to avoid this.
-First, we find that for real-world graphs, the highest edge trussness is usually small compared to the size of the graph, e.g., only a few thousand for the densest graph in our experiments.
-So we can use counting sort instead of comparison sort to reduce the time complexity.
-Second, since edge weight in ttt represents minimum edge trussness in the corresponding triangle in tto, we can sort edges in the original graph tto to get the sorted order of triangles in tto which can be translated to sorted order of edges in ttt.
-These two methods reduce both the time complexity and space complexity of the maximum spanning tree algorithm.
+ttm; one way to do this is by generating the triangle-derived graph ttt first and then finding its maximum spanning tree.
+However, this approach is impractical because we need to sort the edges in ttt, which can have an order of magnitude larger than the original graph tt.
+We use two methods to avoid the same.
+First, we find that for real-world graphs, the highest edge trussness is usually small compared to the size of the graph, e.g. only a few thousand for the densest graph in our experiments.
+Hence, we can use counting sort instead of comparison sort to reduce the time complexity.
+Second, since edge weight in ttt represents the minimum edge trussness in the corresponding triangle in tto, we can sort edges in the original graph tto to get the sorted order of the triangles in tto, which can be translated into the sorted order of edges in ttt.
+These two methods reduce both the time and space complexity of the maximum spanning tree algorithm.

-We need edge trussness before constructing bottom-level index, which can be computed using the truss decomposi- tion algorithm [10], as inputs.
-The time and space com- plexity for constructing bottom-level index are dominated by the computation of edge trussness of tto, which are
+We need edge trussness before constructing bottom-level index, which can be computed using the truss decomposition algorithm [10] as inputs.
+The time and space complexities for constructing the bottom-level index are dominated by the computation of edge trussness of tto, which are

-The triangle derived graph of an original graph tto is obtained by associating a vertex with each edge of tto and connecting
+The triangle-derived graph of an original graph tto is obtained by associating a vertex with each edge of tt and connecting

 O(Σ